antoine-coulon/effect-introduction/README.md

 );
 ```

-`asyncInterrupt` allows us to way to describe an asynchronous side-effect plus offers us the control over its interruption.
+`asyncInterrupt` allows us to describe an asynchronous side-effect while offering us the control over its interruption.
 The Effect returned in the `asyncInterrupt` will be executed in case `backgroundJob` gets interrupted.

 Using Effect, we have a guarantee that the release Effect returned by the `asyncInterrupt` method will be executed.
 The interruption model allows us to have a straightforward but also a fine-grained control over interruptibility.